OscarAzeem/Courses_Info/pl_sql_udemy_info.md

         * PROCEDURE_NAME(PARAMETER1, PARAMETER2);
         * ...
         * END;
-* After declaring the Procedure Name and parameters, the procedure it's initialized with one of the three reserved words:
+* After declaring the Procedure Name and parameters, the procedure it's initialized with one of the three following reserved words:
     1. IS
     2. OR
     3. AS